geekz-projects/docker-browser-vnc/README.md

 ### Launching a Browser

-1. Clone the repository: `git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git` (Replace with your actual repo URL)
+1. Clone the repository: `git clone https://github.com/geekz-projects/docker-browser-vnc/`
-2. Navigate to the directory: `cd YOUR_REPO_NAME`
+2. Navigate to the directory: `cd docker-browser-vnc`
 3. Make the script executable: `chmod +x launch_browser.sh`
 4. Run the script: `./launch_browser.sh`
 5. Follow the on-screen prompts to select a browser.

 ### Stopping a Browser/Containers

-1. Clone the repository (if you haven't already): `git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git`
-2. Navigate to the directory: `cd YOUR_REPO_NAME`
-3. Make the script executable: `chmod +x stop_browser.sh`
+1. Make the script executable: `chmod +x stop_browser.sh`
-4. Run the script: `./stop_browser.sh`
+3. Run the script: `./stop_browser.sh`
-5. Follow the on-screen prompts to select the container to stop (or choose 'all').
+4. Follow the on-screen prompts to select the container to stop (or choose 'all').

 ## Prerequisites

 * Docker: Ensure Docker is installed and running on your system.
 * SSH: You need SSH access to `nglocalhost.com` (or your chosen SSH server).
-Make sure you have the correct SSH keys configured.
 * `socat` (For some Docker images): Some of the Docker images used in this project might require `socat` to be installed on your host system.
-If you encounter errors related to port forwarding, install `socat`.  (e.g., `sudo apt-get install socat` on Debian/Ubuntu).
+If you encounter errors related to port forwarding, install `socat`.

 ## Configuration